bdauria/tns-ng-gif/README.md

 # Display an animated gif in a NativeScript Image

 > A simple NativeScript plugin to display animated gif into an Image layout.

-> Works only with an NativeScript with Angular application.
+> Works only with an Angular powered NativeScript application.

 ## Usage